scala/docs.scala-lang/_overviews/scala3-book/taste-vars-data-types.md

 println(s"x.abs = ${x.abs}")   // prints "x.abs = 1"
 ```

 The `s` that you place before the string is just one possible interpolator.
 If you use an `f` instead of an `s`, you can use `printf`-style formatting syntax in the string.
-Furthermore, because `s` and `f` are really just methods, you can write your own interpolators, such as creating a `sql` interpolator for use in a database library.
+Furthermore, a string interpolator is a just special method and it is possible to define your own.
+For instance, some database libraries define the very powerful `sql` interpolator.

 #### Multiline strings